rgrinberg/opium/example/README.md

 This directory contains small, self-contained, examples of Opium applications.

-These examples showcase specific features of Opium, if you are looking for an example of a more complete Opium app, you can take look at: https://github.com/tmattio/opium-starter.
+These examples showcase specific features of Opium, they do not demonstrate how to build a full-fledged web servers.

 - [`hello_world`](./hello_world): Demonstration of simple Opium application
 - [`exit_hook`](./exit_hook): How to clean up an and exit an Opium app